bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 y-ranges with the ``x_range`` and ``y_range`` properties, in the same way as :ref:`userguide_plotting_twin_axes`.

-Additionally any arrow head objects in ``start`` or ``end`` have a ``size`` property to control how big the arrow head is, as well as both line and fill properties.
-The line properties control the outline of the arrow head, and the fill properties control the interior of the arrow head (if applicable).
+Additionally, any arrowhead objects in ``start`` or ``end`` have a ``size`` property to control how big the arrowhead is, as well as both line and fill properties.
+The line properties control the outline of the arrowhead, and the fill properties control the interior of the arrowhead (if applicable).

 .. bokeh-plot:: docs/user_guide/examples/plotting_arrow.py
     :source-position: above